 In the eyes of an insurer a holiday home will bring with it many more risks than a normal home will and therefore commands a higher premium.
-The main reason for this is that most likely the house is going to be uninhabited for long stretches which means that there is a higher risk of somebody breaking in.
+The main reason for this is that it's likely the house is going to be uninhabited for an extended period of time, which means that there is a higher risk of somebody breaking in.

 Secondly it means that there is nobody there to report and fix any damages.
 If something happens to the house, it could be weeks before anyone realises which could make the problem far worse.
 If you're going to be renting it out to guests, then this will of course increase the chances of you making a claim and will again increase the cost of an insurance policy.

 As with most home insurance policies items above a certain value will not be covered as standard.
 If you have items that are worth a lot, then you will want to make sure to include them when working out your holiday home policy, especially if you plan to have rowdy holiday makers marauding around your second home.
 You'll also want to make sure that things like swimming pools, hot tubs or solar panels are included as they are not standard to most homes they will most likely need to be added on.